ekassos/election-analytics/week-5.md

 ![state](/state_plot49.png) | ![state](/state_plot50.png) | ![state](/state_plot51.png) |
 _ | ![state](/state_plot52.png) | _ |

+### _Model Evaluation_
+Our model presents some significant outliers, including the

 ## **Prediction Results**
-We use the FiveThirtyEight data gathered from the recent popularity/unpopularity opinions to predict the average net approval ratings.
-Mr. Trump has a `-10.6%` disapproval rating, and the GDP growth was recorded using methods presented in Week’s 2 blog.
-We calculated the following two-party popular vote prediction:

-**Biden: `47.99%`, Trump: `52.01%`**
+We calculated the following two-party electoral vote prediction: **Biden:** 322 electoral votes, **Trump:** 216 electoral votes.
+As we mentioned above, the prediction interval among individual states might not match that of reality, however,

 ## **Look under the hood**
-Feel free to test out our model using the R code and datasets, conveniently uploaded in a [ZIP file](/week4.zip).
+Feel free to test out our model using the R code and datasets, conveniently uploaded in a [ZIP file](/week-5.zip).

 ## **Onwards**
-As we are looking forward to another week and coming closer to election day, we will keep revising and updating our own election prediction models while critically reviewing other researchers and political scientists' models.
+As we are looking forward to another week and coming closer to election day, we will evaluate the previously defined and fitted election prediction models while critically reviewing other researchers and political scientists' models.